What Causes High Humidity in a House?

 • Leaks in ductwork

-• Unsealed penetrations for pipes or wiring
+• Unsealed pipe or wiring penetrations

 Ventilation and Airflow Issues

-Air movement affects how moisture behaves indoors.
+Air movement strongly affects how humidity behaves indoors.

 In many homes, moisture builds up simply because it has nowhere to go.